bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 specific RCs with certain known keys might be trusted with access tokens without the AS interacting directly with the RO as in {{example-no-user}}.

-The presentation of a key is of vital importance to the protocol as it allows the AS to strongly associate multiple requests from the same RC with each other.
-This value exists whether the AS knows the key ahead of time or not, and as such the AS MAY allow for RCs to make requests with unknown keys.
+The presentation of a key allows the AS to strongly associate multiple successive requests from the same RC with each other.
+This is true when the AS knows the key ahead of time and can use the key to authenticate the RC software, but also if the key is ephemeral and created just for this request.
+As such the AS MAY allow for RCs to make requests with unknown keys.
 This pattern allows for ephemeral RCs, such as single-page applications, and RCs with many individual instances, such as mobile applications, to generate their own key pairs and use them within the protocol without having to go through a separate registration step.
 The AS MAY limit which capabilities are made available to RCs with unknown keys.
-For example, the AS could have a policy saying that only previously-registered RCs can request particular resources.
+For example, the AS could have a policy saying that only previously-registered RCs can request particular resources, or that all RCs with unknown keys have to be interactively approved by an RO.

 ### Identifying the Client Key By Reference {#request-key-reference}

 If the RC has a reference for its key, the RC MAY send that reference handle as a string.
-The format of this string is opaque to the RC.
+The format of this string is determined by the AS and is opaque to the RC.

 ~~~
 {